vtalpaert/ros2-phone-sensors/README.md

 - [ ] Fix issue where the video is not sent when `show_video_preview` is `False`
 - [ ] Add tests for `message_converters.py`
 - [ ] Use `/camera/image/compressed/jpeg_quality` output topic according to [image_transport](https://wiki.ros.org/image_transport)
+- [ ] Use SocketIO namespaces to separate video and other data